ntimonid/morphological_embedding/README.md

 2. The comparison of all possible cells of interest results in a 2D similarity matrix.
 3. The similarity matrix is then given as input to the t-SNE dimensionality reduction algorithm, which outputs a 2D embedding of their alignment.
 5. 2D scatter plots are then used to visualize the result.

+## References
+This code has been used in the following published work:
+Timonidis, Nestor, et al. "Translating single-neuron axonal reconstructions into meso-scale connectivity statistics in the mouse somatosensory thalamus."
+Frontiers in neuroinformatics 17 (2023): 1272243. doi: https://doi.org/10.3389/fninf.2023.1272243